-Molten Ventures Plc: Form 8 (DD)
+MOLTEN VENTURES PLC: FORM 8 (DD)

 Are any Supplemental Forms attached?

-Supplemental Form 8 (Open Positions) NO Supplemental Form 8 (SBL) NO Date of disclosure: 2 February 2024 Contact name: Gareth Faith, Company Secretary of Molten Telephone number: 07871 735499
+Supplemental Form 8 (Open Positions) NO Supplemental Form 8 (SBL) NO Date of disclosure: 8 February 2024 Gareth Faith Company Secretary Contact name: Molten Ventures plc Telephone number: 07871 735499

 Public disclosures under Rule 8 of the Code must be made to a Regulatory Information Service.